heldercsousa/ApiFake/README.md

 # ApiFake
-Api simulation with 3 for random data
+Api simulation with 3 routes for getting random data